mcdonc/.nixconfig/darwin/README.rst

 if this stuff doesn't work out for you.

 It will also attempt to install some apps from Homebrew.
-I have not tried this on a system that already has Homebrew installed, nor without the apps it wants to install (Chrome, Firefox, others).
+I have not tried this on a system that already has Homebrew installed, nor on one that already has the apps it wants to install (Chrome, Firefox, others).
 The (commented-out) flags in ``configuration.nix`` for ``homebrew.autoMigrate`` and ``homebrew.onActivation.cleanup`` seem to be important here.

 There are some system-level settings set to my liking in ``system.defaults``.